Low Back Flexibility Exercises

 How to Improve the Flexibility of your Low Back

-These specific stretches are designed to improve the movement of your low back and may help to reduce your pain.
+These specific stretches are designed by your Townsville Chiropractor to improve the movement of your low back and to reduce your back pain.
 They are usually associated with the initial treatment and rehabilitation phase of your chiropractic treatment program.
 Only perform these exercises when instructed to by your chiropractor as part of your overall chiropractic treatment program.